akseldeneken/TC2037-Evidenge-2-Generating-and-Cleaning-a-Restricted-Context-Free-Grammar/README.md

 ## Analysis

 ### Chomsky Hierarchy Classification

-- **Before modifications (original grammar):**
-The grammar is **Context-Free (Type 2)** according to Chomsky's hierarchy.
+According to Chomsky's hierarchy, the grammar is **Context-Free (Type 2)**.
-It can be described using production rules where the left-hand side consists of a single non-terminal symbol, and the right-hand side can be a sequence of terminals and/or non-terminals.

-- **After modifications (eliminating ambiguity and left recursion):**
+In a context-free grammar, a single non-terminal can be replaced by a group of terminals and/or non-terminals.
+The left part of the rule always has only one non-terminal, and the right part shows what that non-terminal can become.

-There were **no ambiguities** or **left recursion** detected in the original grammar.
-Therefore, the grammar remains classified as **Context-Free (Type 2)** after analysis.
+Because there were **no ambiguities** or **left recursion** detected in the original grammar, the grammar remains classified as **Context-Free (Type 2)** after the analysis.

-**Reference:**
-In a Context-Free Grammar (CFG), each production rule must have a single non-terminal on the left-hand side, and the right-hand side can be any combination of terminals and non-terminals.
-This fits exactly the structure of our grammar. 【Source: [Wikipedia - Context-Free Grammar](https://en.wikipedia.org/wiki/Context-free_grammar)】

----

 ### Time Complexity Implications

-Parsing context-free grammars (CFGs) using algorithms like **Chart Parsing** (as implemented with NLTK) has a **time complexity** of approximately **O(n³)** in the worst case, where **n** is the number of words (tokens) in the input sentence.
+Parsing context-free grammars using Chart Parsing has a time complexity of **O(n³)** in the worst case, where n is the number of words in the sentence.

 ## Resources